PMArkive/NintendoClients_wiki/Account-Server-(Switch).md

 This server is responsible for Nintendo accounts.
 Nintendo accounts are created off-device, and are required to use Nintendo Switch online services, including the eShop.
 For more information on Nintendo accounts, check out [Nintendo's support page](https://en-americas-support.nintendo.com/app/answers/detail/a_id/16005/).

-To access online services on a Nintendo Switch, one must link a Nintendo account to a [Nintendo Switch user](BAAS-Server).
 This wiki page briefly describes the structure of the Nintendo account website, but mainly focuses on the API that may be used by Nintendo Switch games.

 The API takes form-encoded requests and responds with json-encoding.